wheegee/sentential/docs/flow/deploy.md

 All locally running lambdas utilize the [Lambda Runtime Interface Emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator).

-The outcome of this is most easily apperceive via example:
+The outcome of this is most easily apperceived via example:

 ```bash
 # Invoke Lambda in AWS